Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 "Squadron-Father, we’ve completed 65% of our embarkation.
 Stores reports 100% load of expected munitions and parts, as well as an additional 4% of capacity worth of munitions secured within discretionary spaces."
 Well, he’d told em to pack in as much as gaoianly possible, just so long as they hadn’t stored a missile in his waste reclamation compartment or something.
 He nodded for the Brother to continue and noted with little interest that it happened to be the same one who’d been briefing him when the Expose, Cleanse, Regenerate order had come through. "_Kinsah_ control estimates only a 23% reduction in their their overall magazine stores on account of the battle but will begin immediate priority replication of armaments to restock."

 "Good, we’ll need them when we get back."
 That piece of information hadn’t made it into the reports to his implants earlier, curious.
-"Only 65% complete on embarkation… why?"
+"Only 65% complete on embarkation... why?"

 The Brother duck-noded, only slightly less timidly than the last time he’d stood here.
 "Yes Ship-Father.
 The personnel gantry was damaged during the battle and took time to repair.
 It is being used at full capacity now though."
 Well, not much he could do about that then.